- How do I request an application?

 How long should my personal statement be?

-Applicants should submit a one-page personal statement on a subject of their choice.
+Applicants should include a personal statement with their application on a subject of their choice.
+The personal statement should be doubled space and no more than 500 words.

 When can I expect to receive a decision on my application?